Helperbird/website/src/pages/features/speech-to-text.md

 url: features/speech-to-text/
 ---

-## About This Feature

-Instead of typing, you can speak and Helperbird will turn your speech into text.

-## Tell Me About This Feature
+## What Is This Feature?

-Experience fast and accurate speech-to-text conversion with our voice typing extension for Chrome, Firefox, Edge, or iOS.
-Say goodbye to tedious typing and hello to efficient communication.
-Try it now for free!
+Some people call it speech-to-text, but we call it Voice Typing.
+With Helperbird’s Voice Typing feature, you can speak into your microphone, and it will turn your words into text.
+It’s an easy way to type hands-free, whether you’re writing an email, working on a document, or jotting down notes.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-- Increases productivity by allowing users to type hands-free.
-- Improves efficiency by enabling faster communication.
-- Offers accurate speech-to-text conversion.
-- Simple and easy-to-use interface.
-- Free to try.
-- Saves time and effort.
+- **Hands-Free Typing:** Say what you want to write instead of typing it out.
+- **Save Time:** Quickly turn your thoughts into text without the extra effort.
+- **Accessibility:** Ideal for anyone with an injury or disability that makes typing difficult.
+- **Simple and Intuitive:** Easy to use, even if you’ve never tried voice typing before.
+- **Multilingual Support:** Works in over 40 languages for global accessibility.
-- Compatible with Google Chrome, Firefox, Edge, and iOS.
+- **Compatible with Popular Apps:** Use it with Google Docs, Gmail, and more.

-- Can be used for a variety of tasks such as writing emails, documents, and more.
-- Supports popular web apps like Google Docs and Gmail.
+---

+## Who Is It For?

+- **Busy Professionals:** Quickly draft emails or documents without typing.
+- **Students:** Take notes or work on assignments hands-free.
+- **Language Learners:** Practice pronunciation and typing in a new language.
-- Helpful for individuals with disabilities or injuries that make typing difficult.
+- **Anyone Who Prefers Speaking:** Great for those who find typing slow or difficult.

+---

 ## Features

+- Real-time conversion of speech to text.
-- Save recorded text to notes.
+- Save text directly to Helperbird notes.
-- Use Helperbird Voice Typing to compose emails easily in Gmail, Outlook, and other popular email sites.
+- Compose emails in Gmail, Outlook, and other email apps.
-- Fewer errors – provides an accurate and reliable method of documentation.
-- Saves time with increased efficiency and less paperwork to worry about.
-- Go hands-free and type with your voice.
-Get your thoughts out and take a quick pass at the end to fix mistakes.
-- Practice language pronunciation using our Voice Typing engine.
-Helperbird supports 40+ languages.

-## Tell Me More About This Feature
+- Works in over 40 languages.
+- Hands-free functionality to speak your thoughts and edit later.

+---

+## How Does It Work?

+Using Helperbird's Voice Typing is easy:
+1. Open the feature and start speaking into your microphone.
-Speak into the microphone, and your speech is converted into text with Helperbird's Voice Typing.
+2. Watch as your speech is instantly converted into text.
-Captured text can be saved into Helperbird notes or shared in other forms.

-Voice typing provides an alternative for people who have trouble expressing their ideas in written form.
+3. Save the text, share it, or use it in apps like Google Docs or Gmail.

+Voice Typing is perfect for getting your ideas down quickly or when typing isn’t an option.

+---

 ## Is This a Free Feature?

-No, it is a premium feature.
-You can try it for free for 7 days.
-After that, you will need to purchase a subscription to continue using it.
+No, this is a premium feature.
+You can try it free for 7 days, and after that, you’ll need a subscription.